ChrisMunene/ChrisMunene/README.md

   <br>
   <p><i>Here we go.... 🎶</i><p>

   - I love aeroplanes✈️ and anything to do with Aviation.
+In another life I would totally be a pilot.
   - I love video games 🎮.
-Current favorites: Legend of Zelda (Breath of the Wild), Super Mario Odyssey and Red Dead Redemption 2.
+Current favorites: Legend of Zelda (Tears of the Kingdom), Elden Ring, Super Mario Odyssey and Red Dead Redemption 2.
-  - Favorite Book: The Design of Everyday Things - Don Norman
-  - Favorite Movies: The ShawShank Redemption, InterStellar, Shutter Island, The Dark Knight and Iron Man.
+  - Favorite Movies: The ShawShank Redemption, The wolf of Wall Street, The Dark Knight and Iron Man.
-  - Favorite Series: Avatar - The Last Air Bender, The Office and Game of Thrones (Before season 8 sunk that mighty ship).
+  - Favorite Series: Avatar - The Last Air Bender, The Big Bang Theory and Game of Thrones (Before season 8).
-  - My go to jams when coding: Afrobeat! ⭐️
-  - I love playing/watching soccer⚽ in my free time.
+  - Favorite sports: Rugby and Football (Soccer).
+I don't have favorite teams, but usually I'm rooting for the underdog.
 </details>

 <hr>